dart-lang/language/working/macros/feature-specification.md

 Starting at the entrypoint library, traverse all imports, exports, and augmentation imports to collect the full graph of libraries to be compiled.
-Calculate the [strongly connected components][] of this graph.
+Calculate the [strongly connected component][]s of this graph.
 Each component is a library cycle, and the edges between them determine how the cycles depend on each other.
 Sort the library cycles in topological order based on the connected component graph.